One of the best ways to develop an organized and effective practice routine is to learn jazz standards.

 Jazz Standards – Waltzes

-While many tunes you’ll play on a Jazz jam session or gig are in 4/4 time, not all of them are in this common time signature.
+While many tunes you play on a jazz jam session or gig are in 4/4 time, not all of them are in this common time signature.

-As well, they open up your understands of how different time signatures effect your approach to comping and soloing on the guitar.
+As well, they open up your understanding of how different time signatures affect your comping and soloing.

-Learning how to play Jazz Waltzes will not only allow you expand your understanding of time signatures, it’ll add rhythmic variety to your set list.
+Learning jazz waltzes expands your understanding of time signatures and adds rhythmic variety to your set list.

-Having at least one Waltz in your repertoire is essential for any Jazz guitarist.
+Having at least one waltz in your repertoire is essential.

-To help you bring a 3/4 tune into your repertoire, here are 8 Jazz Waltzes that you can explore in the practice room.
+Here are 8 jazz waltzes that you can explore in the practice room.

 - A Child is Born